 - As weight shifts to the rear of the MDX during hard acceleration, the SH-AWD system transfers up to 45% of engine power to the rear wheels to take advantage of available rear-wheel traction.

 - On a curve under hard acceleration, 70% of effective torque can be directed to the rear-all of which can go to the outside wheel to improve cornering by directing power where weight has shifted.

 Comfort and control were top of mind when Acura developed the MDX suspension system.
-Both driver and passenger wish to be comfortable, but the driver also wants to feel in control.
+Both driver and passenger want to be comfortable, but the driver also needs to feel in control.
 To achieve this dynamic, the rear multi-link suspension has been completely redesigned, while the front suspension has been enhanced in several ways.

 - The front MacPherson strut design has been altered to reduce steering wheel vibration and torque steer for front-wheel drive models.